argoproj/argo-cd/docs/user-guide/commands/argocd_proj_windows_enable-manual-sync.md

 ```

-#enabling manual sync for a general case
+#Enabling manual sync for a general case
 argocd proj windows enable-manual-sync PROJECT ID

-#enabling manual sync for a windows set on the default project with Id 2
+#Enabling manual sync for a windows set on the default project with Id 2
 agrocd proj windows enable-manual-sync default 2

-# Enabling manual synchronization with a custom message
+#Enabling manual synchronization with a custom message
-argocd proj windows enable-manual-sync my-app-project --message "Manual sync initiated by admin."
+argocd proj windows enable-manual-sync my-app-project --message "Manual sync initiated by admin
 ```

 ### Options